borisdayma/borisdayma/README.md

 ### Hi, I'm Boris

-❤ love researching how to improve industries with AI and automation
+❤ love working on improving processes with AI and automation

 🤖 make AI more accessible to humans through articles and fun projects like [huggingtweets](https://github.com/borisdayma/huggingtweets)